 | Mutations | Venom Lattice: AI-driven transformation proposals as structured diffs, per-change accept/reject.
 AST Surgeon: tree-sitter structural edits (rename symbol, extract function, inline variable) operating on the parsed AST, not raw text. |

 | Evolution | Evolution Engine: multi-AI sandboxed build tournament.
-Candidates compiled in isolated Cargo workspace (symlinked target/ — no full recompile), scored on three tiers (build gate / static delta / AI judge), ranked in Evolution Ledger. sled-backed cross-session snapshot memory.
+Candidates compiled in an isolated sandbox (fast incremental builds), scored on three tiers (build gate / static delta / AI judge), ranked in Evolution Ledger.
+Persistent cross-session snapshot memory.
 Human review required before any change merges. |

-| Security | Venom adversarial security suite: generates concrete attack payloads in a network-blocked, 13-layer constrained sandbox.
+| Security | Venom adversarial security suite: generates concrete attack payloads in a network-blocked, sandboxed environment.
 Execution is fully isolated from the live workspace.
 All payloads are surfaced as reviewable artifacts, never auto-applied. |

 | Memory | Resonance Weave extracts typed insights from conversations into a persistent recall ledger injected as grounded system context on future queries.
 Memory entries are shared across collab sessions via relay.
 Amber semantic index enables embedding-based recall. |

-| Collaboration | Arachnia Live Session: bidirectional editor sync, ghost cursor and selection range, open tab list, peer chat cross-talk, 6-kind typed memory sync (insight / chat_message / terminal / spiderling / edit_pattern / warning), FlushGate serialized push/pull, 60-second heartbeat auto-disconnect. |
+| Collaboration | Arachnia Live Session: bidirectional editor sync, ghost cursor and selection range, open tab list, peer chat cross-talk, 6-kind typed memory sync (insight / chat_message / terminal / spiderling / edit_pattern / warning), serialized push/pull sync gate, heartbeat-based auto-disconnect. |

 | Terminal | Integrated terminal with command monitoring.
-Exit codes and last-40-lines output automatically create collab memory entries (terminal kind) on command completion, injected into both peers' AI context. |
+Exit codes and recent output automatically create collab memory entries (terminal kind) on command completion, injected into both peers' AI context. |

 | Visualization | NeuralWeave: force-directed live dependency graph with AI-annotated weak strands (high fan-out, circular deps, dead code), manual Cast Web trigger (zero idle CPU), four sub-tabs.
 Consciousness health sphere.
 VibeCanvas freeform node workspace. |